home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   type: string
   default: None
 from_url_topic:
   description: The MQTT topic to subscribe to receive the an image URL.
 A `value_template` template can be used to extract the URL from the message.
 The `content_type` will be derived from the image when it is downloaded.
-This option cannot be used together with the `topic` option.
+This option cannot be used together with the `topic` option, but at least one of these options is required.
-  required: false
+  required: exclusive
   type: boolean
   default: false
 icon: